SwiftOnTap/Docs/template.md

 then a link to view is referenced by typing `View`, and links to body and foreground color are `View/body` and `View/foregroundColor(_:)`.
 We will provide an explicit path list for duplicative paths (i.e. `Text/init(_:)`).
 The documentation parser will automatically know to display the words "body" and "foregroundColor(_:)" rather than the full path.

-- Rule: **Do not write incorrect code**. **All** code examples must be run on a simulator before they are added to the documentation.
+- Rule C): **Do not write incorrect code**. **All** code examples must be run on a simulator before they are added to the documentation.
 All code examples should follow best practices.
 Particularly, look out for correct use of `var` and `let`.

-- Rule: Examples should be designed for clarity.
+- Rule D): Examples should be designed for clarity.

-- Rule: Code examples should have no extra information beyond what the user needs to fully understand how to use the symbol.
+- Rule E): Code examples should have no extra information beyond what the user needs to fully understand how to use the symbol.
     - Incorrect:

             struct BananaView: View {